 Manuel Marano is an Italian documentary photographer and filmmaker.
-He uses photography to explore the human condition across a variety of social and cultural contexts.
+He is a visual story teller using photography and videography to explore the human condition across a variety of social and cultural contexts.
 He starts his career in the commercial field in 2001.
 In late 2010 he decides to follow his passion for documentary photography.
-He switches to documentary photography and becomes committed to visual story telling including filmmaking.
 He often works on personal long term projects.
 He is the co-producer and co-director of "A Life In Chains", a video documentary on human traffic and prostitution in Bangladesh which is based on his personal investigative report.

 He is currently based in Hamburg, Germany.